pavol-podstreleny/animals-care/README.md

 ./mvnw spring-boot:run
 ```

-API should run on http://localhost:8082
+You can find all API endpoints on http://localhost:8082/swagger-ui.html